epctex/rightmove-scraper/README.md

 ## Input Parameters

 The input of this scraper should be JSON containing the list of pages on rightmove that should be visited.
-Required fields are:
+Possible fields are:

 - `startUrls`: (Optional) (Array) List of rightmove URLs.
 It can be search, real estate agent, overseas listing page, property details and many other things!